the-future-society/modern-slavery-statements-research/README.md

 The bucket contains multiple copies of statements from various scraping runs so the logic is to always pick the latest folder.
 The raw documents are found in the `/data/raw_statements/` folder in the `modern-slavery-dataset-raw`  bucket.
 Metadata is found in `s3://modern-slavery-dataset-raw/data/ms_registry/` following the same logic.

-As it's work in progress, at present, if you'd like to work with this data, please send an email to edgar@bravetech.io with your github account and a link to a social profile (linkedin, github, facebook, VK or similar ) and you'll receive IAM user credentials on the first possible instance that would allow you to download and access the data.
+As it's work in progress, at present, if you'd like to work with this data, please send an email to edgar@bravetech.io with a link to your social profile (linkedin, facebook or similar ) and you'll receive IAM user credentials on the first possible instance that would allow you to download and access the data.

 ### Quickstart